OrJaku/shop-application/README.md

  2. Products

     - add / remove (depends of role) new products
+    - import / export products from CSV/JSON
     - change and add attributes of products (e.g. descriptions, quantities)
     - modifying products
     - list of products
-    - shopping cart
+    - shopping cart / ordering

  3. Homepage and posts

     - add new post by users
     - modifying posts
-    - post order
+    - posts manage